techidaily/site-win11-tips/source/_posts/1719319638119-collectors-paradise-unlocked-free-windows-11-for-keys-fan-year-round.md

 ## The Keysfan Black Friday Sale

  To celebrate Black Friday, Keysfan is offering some incredible discounts across its range of licenses.
 You can bag a copy of Windows for less than $7 or a copy of Microsoft Office for less than $14, along with loads of other great software deals.
-Check out the discounts available in the[Keysfan Black Friday Sale](https://www.keysfan.com/black-friday-sale-storm.html?ksf=vky35) !
+Check out the discounts available in the [Keysfan Black Friday Sale](https://www.keysfan.com/black-friday-sale-storm.html?ksf=vky35) !

 ### Get Genuine Microsoft Windows Operating Systems from $6.12